All Episodes

 Well, what better way to do that than to go ahead and launch these impeachment proceedings and defund the war?

-You want to really do something, do it.
+You want to really do something?

-But you're just engaging in symbolism here, placating who knows who, raising money for your primary campaign in the presidency and all up in the general elections coming up in uh in November of 2008.
+But you're just engaging in symbolism here, placating who knows who, raising money for your primary campaign in the presidency and all up in the general elections coming up in November of 2008.

-I mean, do nothing, do nothing good Congress is what this is.
+I mean, do nothing, do nothing good, Congress, is what this is.

-But your normal day hasn't been interrupted and it won't be interrupted if you go ahead with any of these plans that you've got, but you don't have the guts to really do it.
+But your normal day hasn't been interrupted, and it won't be interrupted if you go ahead with any of these plans that you've got, but you don't have the guts to really do it.

 And here we are having more fun than a human being should be allowed to have, hosted by me on the EIB network.